-Welcome (Back) to another school year at Capital High School.
-As we get rolling this fall, the counseling department wanted to get some important information out to all parents and students to better assist you as you go through the Fall semester.
+Welcome to another school year at Capital High School.
+As we get rolling this fall, the counseling department wanted to get some important information out to all parents and students to assist you better as you go through the Fall semester.

 Schedule Changes for Semester 1

-If you want to schedule an appointment, you can call your students counselor or Ms. Aspen @324-2604 or email email@example.com .
+If you want to schedule an appointment, you can call your student counselor or schedule through Mr. Herndon at 324-2604 or firstname.lastname@example.org.